-Specialized topic related to the history or thought of Buddhism as it developed in East Asia is selected by instructor.
+Specialized topic related to the history of Buddhist thought and practice as it developed in East Asia is selected by instructor.
 Course may be repeated for credit, if topic is different.
 HRHS 1518 Buddhist Traditions of East Asia recommended as background.